HRBBA is following the latest guidance from MDH.

 Coaches will wear masks during the whole duration of practices and within the Hopkins facilities.
 Players will wear masks on the way in and out of practice, and until practices activities begin.
 Players and coaches will practice good hand washing, hand sanitation at the beginning and end of each activity.

 Each HRBBA team will receive equipment bags with basketballs, first aid kits, cleaning supplies and other basketball equipment.
-Players are encouraged to wear last year’s reversable jerseys to practice for team scrimmages.
 Your player should NOT bring their own balls to practice until communicated differently.
 Players must bring their own water bottles and will not be allowed to share.
 The school drinking fountain will NOT be functioning.

-If a Player/Coach develops any Covid symptoms or is exposed to a person who tests Covid positive or is exposed to a person with Covid symptoms, the Player/Coach should stay home and the details of the symptoms or exposure MUST be immediately communicated to the HRBBA Board via email to CovidTaskForce@HRBBABasketball.net.
-The Board will follow an MDH-based decision tree (link below) to decide how long the Player/Coach needs to stay home and what is required for the Player/Coach to return to play.
+If a Player/Coach develops any Covid symptoms or is exposed to a person who tests Covid positive or is exposed to a person with Covid symptoms, the Player/Coach should communicate the details of the symptoms or exposure immediately to the HRBBA Board via email to CovidTaskForce@HRBBABasketball.net.
+The Board will follow an MDH-based decision tree to decide how long the Player/Coach needs to stay home and what is required for the Player/Coach to return to play.
+New guidance has been established for people who are vaccinated and/or have tested positive for Covid 19 and in some cases a quarantine is not required.

 Hopkins Royals Boys Basketball Association (HRBBA)